 What’s more serene than strolling a walkway bathed in fragrant greys and whites.
 This is white Iceberg rose, Spanish lavender, and catmint.
 While this particular lavender is for warmer climates, really, any wonderful lavender would do!
 Of course, it’s all in the details.
 Painting the door to match the foliage is genius!

-Rather than the typical white, painting this arbor in a shade of grey makes it feel even more cooling and inviting!
+Rather than the typical white, painting this arbor in a shade of gray makes it feel even more cooling and inviting!
 Winding climbing roses (we like White Lady Banks, but any small-flowered rose will do).

 This olive tree, trained into a standard, is perfect for a large container.
 What takes the look over the top are the interesting group of plants under it.
 That’s Silver Falls dichondra spilling down with Salvia argentea and white alyssum.
 These are temperate plants–get a similar look with a buddleia trained as a standard.